New Berlin airport to finally open next October | DW | 29.11.2019

 Germany's long-delayed Berlin Brandenburg Airport (BER) is set to finally be operational on October 31, 2020, nine years after it was supposed to open.

-Berlin's long-delayed airport has a new opening date, operators announced on Friday, following a series of scandals involving corruption and shoddy design.
+Berlin'slong-delayed airporthas a new opening date, operators announced on Friday, following a series of scandals involving corruption and shoddy design.
+The problem-plagued project has become something of a laughingstock throughout Germany, particularly considering the country's reputation for efficiency.

 BER was originally supposed to open in March 2011, the first of 10 planned starting dates that thus far have expired.
 Its initial budget was €2.83 billion ($3.1 billion), which has since skyrocketed to over €7 billion ($7.7 billion).